Books & Products

 by Ben-Erik van Wyk and Michael Wink

 Comprehensive and easy to use reference guide to more than 320 of the most important medicinal plants and their close relatives.
 Each plant is documented through several striking color photographs along with description, geographical origin, therapeutic category, historical and modern uses, active constituents and pharmacological effects.
 This excellent book also contains overviews of the various healing cultures of the world, ailments and their treatments, the pharmacology of active compounds, and a quick guide to 900 of the most well known medicinal plants of the world.
 With over 800 color photos, this book is an instant classic!
+SOLD OUT

 People & Plants in Ancient North America, 2 Vol.